 Learn how to freeze corn, either on the cob or off the cob, as sweet kernels.
 Some folks turn their nose up at canned corn.
 I like it, but I have to admit that freezing corn results in a fresher dish on your table.

 Of course, nothing beats corn on the cob picked fresh from the garden, with butter and salt dripping down your chin!
-But the season for fresh only lasts so long, so the next best thing is freezing.
+But the season for fresh only lasts so long, canning and freezing keep that summer taste all year.

 Here’s how to freeze corn.

 - First, you’ll need to husk corn and remove silk.

 - Finally decide how you want to package it. (on the cob, off the cob, freezer bags, storage containers… etc.

 Read on for details on all the options and my favorite.

 Get your corn huskers (shuckers or whatever you call it) to work!
 Make sure they (or you) do their best to get all the hair (silk) off.

 How to Blanch Corn on the Cob